EXEMPT STAFF COUNCIL BYLAWS

 ARTICLE VII: COMMITTEES

-Ad hoc committees shall be established as needed to consider specific items of interest.
-An Exempt Staff Council member shall chair these committees.
-Membership in such committees is open to any constituency member.
+B. Ad Hoc Committees Ad hoc committees will be established as needed to consider specific items of interest.
+An ESC member will chair these committees.
+Membership in the ad hoc committees is open to any constituency member.

 ARTICLE VIII: MEETINGS AND PROCEDURES